sumner15/hellofinger/ReadMe.txt

 Justin Rowe

 Placement of Libraries:
-XPCCOMAPI.DLL needs to be in the same folder as the executable (e.g. C:\Users\...\helloFINGERproject\helloFINGER\Debug)
+xpcapi.dll needs to be in the same folder as the executable (e.g. C:\Users\...\helloFINGERproject\helloFINGER\Debug)

 Precompiled headers for xpcinitfree.c must be turned off!